kw01sg/neural-style-transfer/README.md

 <br>

 ### Overall Loss
 To generate images that mix the content of the content image with the style of the style image, the distance of a white noise image from the content representation of the content image and the style representation of the style image is minimized through gradient descent.
+Variation loss is also taken into consideration for a smoother generated image.

-Let _p_ be the content image and _a_ be the style image.
+Let _p_ be the content image, _a_ be the style image and _x_ be the generated image.
 The loss function can be defined as

 <br>
 <p align='center''>